micropython/micropython/docs/rp2/quickref.rst

 RP2040 has five ADC channels in total, four of which are 12-bit SAR based ADCs:
 GP26, GP27, GP28 and GP29.
 The input signal for ADC0, ADC1 and ADC2 can be
-connected with GP26,GP27,GP28.
-The fourth is used to measure the VSYS voltage on the board.The standard ADC range is 0-3.3V.
+connected with GP26, GP27, GP28.
+The fourth is used to measure the VSYS voltage on the board.
+The standard ADC range is 0-3.3V.
 The fifth channel is connected to the in-built temperature sensor and can be used for measuring the temperature by reading the analog values.